top of page

 Sequential Simplifying: A multi-step approach to simplifying a fraction.

 Any integer or decimal value can be converted into a fraction by putting it over one.
-This conversion becomes essential when completing equations that are partially composed of fractions.

 Mixed Numerals